-SYDNEY NSW, AUSTRALIA, 9 JUNE 2019: EnterpriseCreativeCloud (ECC) recognises the immediate and future challenges local, state, and Commonwealth government’s face, as they commit to simplify and personalise customer interactions and transactions with agencies; which is why we’re proud to announce that the team who delivered the award-winning Easy to do Business (EtdB) program have joined the ECC team.
+SYDNEY NSW, AUSTRALIA, 9 JUNE 2019: EnterpriseCreativeCloud (ECC) recognises the immediate and future challenges local, state, and Commonwealth government’s face, as they commit to simplify and personalise customer interactions and retail transactions with agencies; which is why we’re proud to announce that the team who delivered the award-winning Easy to do Business (EtdB) program have joined the ECC team.

 The EtdB program was a NSW Premier and NSW Government priority, sponsored by Service NSW in partnership with the Customer Service Commissioner and the Office of the Small Business Commissioner.
 The EtdB program supports NSW small businesses which contributes more than $270 billion in annual sales and service income.